lee-zhg/Introduction-to-Deep-Learning/NNModeler-ICFHR.md

     ![](docs/images/ss10.png)

-1. Give the new flow a name, for example `NNModeler-flow`,
+1. Give the new flow a name, for example `fraudcnn`,
     - Select the `Nueral Network Modeler` radio button and
     - click the **`Create`** button.